-Research for a sustainable Cambodia: the Build4People Project
+Research for Better Quality of Urban Life: the Build4People Project

-The Build4People project aims to research and promote the use of sustainable buildings and sustainable urbanization in Phnom Penh.
-Therefore it focuses on people’s aspirations and their behaviour.
-The project is fully funded by the German Federal Ministry of Education and Research.
+The Build4People project aims to research and promote the use of sustainable buildings and sustainable urbanization through re-configuring the urban transformation pathway of Phnom Penh.
+Thereby, it focuses on people’s aspirations and their behaviour.
+The project is funded by the German Federal Ministry of Education and Research (BMBF).

 Our project promotes sustainable buildings and sustainable urban development from a people-centred perspective.
 We aim at lowered greenhouse gas, pollutant emissions, a better indoor environment, an increase of urban green, a healthier urban climate.
 Read more.